GOO GOO DOLLS

 Formed in Buffalo, NY during 1986 by John Rzeznik and Robby Takac, Goo Goo Dolls quietly broke records, contributed a string of staples to the American songbook, connected to millions of fans, and indelibly impacted popular music for three-plus decades.
 Beyond selling 15 million records worldwide, the group garnered four GRAMMY® Award nominations and seized a page in the history books by achieving 16 number one and Top 10 hits—“the most of any artist.”
 As a result, they hold the all-time radio record for “Most Top 10 Singles.”
 Among a string of hits, “Iris” clutched #1 on the Hot 100 for 18 straight weeks and would be named “#1 Top 40 Song of the Last 20 Years.”
 Thus far, A Boy Named Goo went double-platinum, Dizzy Up The Girl went quadruple-platinum, and Gutterflower and Let Love In both went gold as Something for the Rest of Us and Magnetic bowed in the Top 10 of the Billboard Top 200.
 2016’s Boxes attracted the praise of People and Huffington Post as Noisey, Consequence of Sound, and more featured them.
 Their music has been covered by everyone from Taylor Swift to Leona Lewis.
 Among many accolades, John received the prestigious “Hal David Starlight Award” in 2008 as well.

 Following a sold-out 2018 twentieth anniversary tour in celebration of Dizzy Up The Girl, Goo Goo Dolls wrote and recorded their twelfth full-length album, Miracle Pill [Warner Records]—igniting a bold and bright new era in the process.
 In fall 2020, the band began a new chapter with the debut of their first-ever holiday LP It’s Christmas All Over, and most recently released their brand new compilation record Rarities; a double album filled with rare and never-before-heard songs from the band’s career spanning 1995 to 2007.
-With over 30 years together as a group, over 15 million albums sold, and 16 number one and Top 10 hits, Goo Goo Dolls remain at the top of their game and in a league of their own among rock bands as they record their highly anticipated thirteenth studio LP.
+With over 30 years together as a group, over 15 million albums sold, and 16 number one and Top 10 hits, Goo Goo Dolls remain at the top of their game and in a league of their own among rock bands with the 2022 release of their highly anticipated thirteenth studio album ‘Chaos In Bloom’.